We use the term "personal data" in the sense of Article 4 of the General Data Protection Regulation ("GDPR").

 At any time, you can request information on whether your personal data is processed by Whow Games or not, what the conditions of such processing are, and to receive a copy of your personal data.
 More specifically, you can request information about:

-the purposes for which the data is processed,
+the purposes for which the data are processed,

-the categories of personal data that is processed,
+the categories of personal data that are processed,

 the categories of recipients with whom we have shared the data,